-PS 101 AMERICAN GOVERNMENT

-Introduction to American Government.
+PS 101 AMERICAN GOVERNMENT Three credit hours Introduction to American Government.
 The historical development and current political systems of the American political system of government is studied.
 The Biblical principles that inspired the founding fathers and that continue to permeate American government are explored and discussed from a Christian worldview.